konsulting/porter/README.md

  - `porter php:default` - Set default PHP version
  - `porter php:list` - List the available PHP versions
- - `porter php:open {version?}` - Open the PHP cli for the project, run in project dir, or run a specific version
+ - `porter php:open {run?} {--p|php-version?}` - Open the PHP cli for the project, if run from a project directory, it will select the associated version.
+Otherwise, you can select a version or use the default.
+Optionally run a command, such as `vendor/bin/phpunit` (if you need to pass arguments, wrap in quotes).

 `php.ini` files are stored in `storage/config` by PHP version.
 If you change one, you'll need to run `porter php:restart` for changes to be picked up.

 We currently ship with containers for PHP 5.6, 7.0, 7.1 and 7.2.

 ### Node (npm/yarn)
- - `porter node:open` - Open Node cli, run in project dir
+ - `porter node:open {run?}` - Open Node cli, run in project dir.
+Optionally run a command, such as `npm run production` (if you need to pass arguments, wrap in quotes).

 ### MySQL
 Enabled by default.
 Available on the host machine on port 13306.
 The user is `root` and the password `secret`.
 You can connect with your favourite GUI if you want to.